The Medicine Woman Inside of You

 The medicine woman embraces her heritage

-However, forgiving doesn’t mean condoning or accepting the bad behavior of the person.
+However, forgiving doesn’t mean condoning or accepting the bad behavior of people.
 It means, above all, letting go in order to move forward.
 It’s about forgiving so you can advance in life while maintaining a strong bond with yourself.

 How to be a medicine woman